madflojo/efs2/index.md

 go get -u github.com/madflojo/efs2
 ```

-Once installed we can start defining our steps to setup NGINX.
+Once installed, we can start defining our steps to setup NGINX.

 ### The Efs2file